 Teaching Yourself A New Skill, the latest episode of Design Life, caught my attention.

 I love learning.
-I'm easily lured onto landing pages of online courses or eBooks.
+I'm easily lured onto landing pages of online courses or eBooks with the promise of improving my skills or knowledge.
 Usually I leave with a digital receipt.

 I've spent a lot of time and money on courses.
 If I'm being honest, I've spent more money than time because I still haven't completed all of them.

 Here are some of the courses I've taken;

 - Tiny Marketing Wins

 - Creative Class (With Jack customers get $50 off!)